rapid7/insightconnect-plugins/cisco_firepower_management_center/help.md

 # Version History

-* 1.1.0 - New action - Create Address Object
+* 1.1.0 - New actions - Create Address Object, Delete Address Object
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Initial plugin